 Marketing is important for any business, but it’s essential when you’re in a service-based industry.
 Marketing is the way you get people to know about your business and what you do.
 It can also help increase sales and bring in more qualified leads.
 For contractors, marketing strategies include both online and offline marketing channels that they need to understand how to use.

-What does contractor marketing look like?
+What does Marketing look like?
 A website, a digital presence and a professional marketing agency all play a key role in marketing.
 Having brick-and-mortar storefronts will help you with local SEO and keeping your business’ information on hand for walk-in customers who have questions.
 Most importantly, it’s all about staying connected with your clients and generating new leads that they’ll appreciate.

 7 Strategies of Contractor Marketing

 Having a comprehensive social media strategy is one way of marketing for contractors to differentiate themselves from their competition.
 A good social media marketing strategy will help you establish an online presence and keep your company fresh in people’s minds.

 Search listings are not just Google rankings, they also include listings on other platforms like Yelp, Bing, Yahoo, etc. Brick-and-mortar businesses often have the opportunity to market locally by word of mouth or through other means that are specific to their community.
 Local SEO marketing can make sure that any potential clients find your business quickly when they’re looking for services you offer or products you sell.

 The best marketing for contractors strategies are the ones that work with search engine algorithms.
 The first step is understanding the way these algorithms work, which will help you understand how your website can be optimized to rank higher.

 Keywords are essential when it comes to search engine optimization, and you should use them strategically on your website and in your content.
 These keywords should also be targeted at specific audiences or locations so they’ll be more likely to connect with potential customers.